Pricing Transparency

 I propose these projects when one of two things come up:

 I will interview stakeholders and, potentially, customers and employees.
-I will determine the number of people needed.
+I will determine the number of people needed, with your input.

 There is an $800 per day additional fee for projects that take longer than 10 business days to complete.
 I scope these specifically to complete as quickly as possible.
-If Gary is on vacation, but you want to start ASAP, this additional fee will apply until I can speak to Gary.
-An option to avoid this fee is to wait until Gary is back to start.
+If Gary is on vacation, but you want to start without him, this additional fee will apply until I can speak to Gary.
+An option to avoid this fee is to wait to start until Gary is back.

 A report on the outcome of the project with guidance on next steps.
 This will be detailed enough that you can do the next steps internally or have someone else do them for you.
 Or we can chat about continuing to work together.